Ski Resort in Le Grand Domaine, French Alps - 152km of Piste (1,400m to 2,550m)

 Valmorel is not yet 40 years old, and very tastefully designed, gaining widespread admiration for having the advantages of a purpose-built resort without looking like one.
 The ski area is linked to that of St François Longchamp giving over 150km of terrain.
 An 'ideal family resort'

-The French ski resort of Valmorel is part of the Le Grand Domaine ski area with access to 167 individual pistes.
+The French Ski Resort of Valmorel is part of the Le Grand Domaine ski area with access to 311km of downhill skiing, with 167 individual pistes, served by 90 ski lifts.
 In addition to the skiing in Valmorel itself (152km of pisted ski runs), the appropriate ski Lift Pass will allow you to ski or snowboard in the other Le Grand Domaine ski resorts of Doucy-Combelouvière and St François Longchamp.
 Valmorel is directly linked by Ski Lift to the ski areas of Doucy-Combelouvière and St François Longchamp.

 With pistes above 2500 metres, skiing and snowboarding is assured throughout the season.